 One of our favorite things to do during the fall is going apple picking.
 The kids have a ton of fun going thru the apple orchards and picking the apples.
 Then we come home and make lots of tasty apple treats like homemade apple pie, apple crisp, apple pie oatmeal, apple waffles, apple cookies, apple dessert cups, apple bread, apple pie roll ups, apple cinnamon rolls, um well I think you get the idea here.
 LOL!
 Oh and LOTS of apple pie filling to freeze to use later on in the year.

-These apple muffins are one of my kids favorite muffins, sometimes I think I am going to have to hide these apple cinnamon muffins from the kids so they don’t eat them all in one sitting.
+These Whole Wheat Apple Cinnamon Muffins Recipe are one of my kids favorite muffins, sometimes I think I am going to have to hide these apple cinnamon muffins from the kids so they don’t eat them all in one sitting.
+My whole family loves these whole wheat apple muffins topped with a little bit of butter!

 - Banana Carrot Muffins